 The invitation is always the best way to establish your party theme for guests.
 Pear Tree has lots of cute baby shower invitations, but this Baby Duck Baby Shower Invitation takes the cake.
 Guests will love the unique cut out of the duck and will instantly get excited to celebrate the coming baby!

-For rubber duck baby shower decoration ideas, personalize our Baby Duckling Table Decor.
+For rubber ducky baby shower decoration ideas, personalize our Baby Duckling Table Decor.
 You can sprinkle it on the dessert table, food table, tape to the wall, or use to decorate your gift to the guest of honor.
 For 5 ways to use our table decor, click here.
 And, our Baby Duckling Baby Shower Favor Tags are the perfect accessory for your party favors.